Children’s House including Kindergarten

 The Bridgeview Montessori School Children's House Program, which includes a full-day Kindergarten program, educates children ages 2.9 to 6 years old.
 The student to teacher ratio is no more than 10 to 1 in our multi-age classrooms.
 Our part- and full-day Children's House programs emphasize hands-on learning.
 All classrooms are fully equipped with Montessori learning materials, which our students use in their studies of Practical Life, Sensorial Development, Math, Language, Cultural Studies, and Science.
 Students also participate in the following enrichment classes: Studio Art, Art History, Music and Drama, and Spanish.
 In addition, when the weather permits, our students take advantage of our outdoor classroom and playground.

-SCHEDULE CHOICES FOR STUDENTS BETWEEN 2.9 AND KINDERGARTEN AGE.
+SCHEDULE CHOICES FOR STUDENTS BETWEEN 2.9 AND PRE-KINDERGARTEN AGE.

 The Children's House/Kindergarten curriculum includes these main areas of learning:

-PRACTICAL LIFE: The cornerstone of the Montessori classroom, providing practical experience in everyday living.
-Practical life activities develop not only fine motor skills and control of the body, but also a child’s concentration, coordination, independence and sense of order.
-Care of self and the environment and grace and courtesy are also part of practical life.
+PRACTICAL LIFE: The cornerstone of the Montessori classroom, these activities are designed to provide practical experience in everyday living.
+Practical life activities, including sweeping, polishing, dusting and pouring works, develop not only fine motor skills and control of the body, but also a child’s concentration, coordination, independence and sense of order.
+Care of self, the environment, and grace and courtesy are also part of practical life.

-SENSORIAL: Development of the senses.
-The Montessori sensorial materials refine skills in observation, discrimination, and reasoning.
+SENSORIAL: These Montessori materials are made to develop and refine the five senses.
+The sensorial materials, like the Pink Tower and the color tables refine a child’s observation, discrimination, and reasoning.
 Students learn to distinguish and differentiate physical properties through visual, auditory, and tactile learning.
-With the sensorial materials, students begin to learn specialized, more formal language, such as the names of different triangles and geometric solids.
+The sensorial materials also introduce the children to specialized, more formal language, such as the names of different triangles and geometric solids (e.g. isosceles, acute, obtuse, square-based prism, triangular prism).

-LANGUAGE: The bridge between all areas of learning.
-The essential elements of the language program include emphasis on clear, accurate speech, listening skills, vocabulary enrichment, sound/symbol identification (phonics), rhyming, storytelling, handwriting, and beginning reading.
+LANGUAGE: The essential elements of the Montessori language program include emphasis on clear, accurate speech, listening skills, vocabulary enrichment, sound/symbol identification (phonics), rhyming, storytelling, handwriting, and beginning reading.
 The Montessori classroom is a language-rich environment with respect given to each child’s voice.

-MATH: Builds on skills learned in other areas of the classroom, such as sensorial and language.
-The aim of the math program is to develop mathematical thinking skills—“the mathematical mind”—and a fundamental understanding of numbers and how we use them in everyday life.
-All work begins with hands-on materials in an effort to lead the child from a concrete to an abstract understanding of basic math concepts, including quantity, symbol, counting, the teens and tens, the decimal system and place value, operations of addition, multiplication, subtraction, and division, and fractions.
+MATH: The aim of the math program is to develop mathematical thinking skills—“the mathematical mind”—and a fundamental understanding of numbers and how we use them in everyday life.
+Concrete math materials offer the students a deeper hands-on experience with basic math concepts, including quantity, symbol, counting, the teens and tens, the decimal system and place value, fractions - and the operations of addition, multiplication, subtraction, and division.

 SCIENCE: Lays a foundation for an understanding of our natural world.
 Students are introduced to the basics of physical science, botany, and zoology.
 They learn about the plant and animal kingdoms, different kinds of vertebrates, the parts of plants and animals, life cycles, and many other details of our natural environment.
 The science program further enriches students’ vocabulary with precise and accurate terminology.